 Technical canyoneers must traverse steep, often dangerous gorges, and therefore, must remain hyper-aware of weather conditions as well as natural impediments, such as landslides, etc., capable of causing irreparable damage.

 But this doesn’t mean that all types of canyoning are dangerous or extremely difficult.
-There are paths that are designed for beginners that are less strenuous.
+Some paths are designed for beginners that are less strenuous.
 They provide a great outdoor activity and an adventure that most people don’t see every day.

 Is Canyoneering Dangerous?